Okeh Records

-Okeh Records (/ˌoʊˈkeɪ/) is an American record label founded by the Otto Heinemann Phonograph Corporation, a phonograph supplier established in 1916, which branched out into phonograph records in 1918.
-The name was spelled "OkeH" from the initials of Otto K. E. Heinemann but later changed to "OKeh".
-Since 1965, Okeh was a subsidiary of Epic Records, a subsidiary of Sony Music.
-Today, OKeh is a jazz imprint, distributed by Sony Masterworks.
+OKeh Records (/ˌoʊˈkeɪ/) is an American record label founded by the Otto Heinemann Phonograph Corporation, a phonograph supplier established in 1916, which branched out into phonograph records in 1918.
+The name originally was spelled "OkeH" from the initials of Otto K. E. Heinemann but was later changed to "OKeh".
+In 1965, OKeh became a subsidiary of Epic Records, a subsidiary of Sony Music.
+OKeh has since become a jazz imprint, distributed by Sony Masterworks.

 Early history

-Okeh was founded by Otto (Jehuda) Karl Erich Heinemann (Lüneburg, Germany, 20 December 1876 - New York, USA, 13 September 1965) a German-American manager for the U.S. branch of Odeon Records, which was owned by Carl Lindstrom.
+OKeh was founded by Otto (Jehuda) Karl Erich Heinemann (Lüneburg, Germany, 20 December 1876 – New York, USA, 13 September 1965) a German-American manager for the U.S. branch of Odeon Records, which was owned by Carl Lindstrom.
 In 1916, Heinemann incorporated the Otto Heinemann Phonograph Corporation, set up a recording studio and pressing plant in New York City, and started the label in 1918.

 The first discs were vertical cut, but later the more common lateral-cut method was used.
 The label's parent company was renamed the General Phonograph Corporation, and the name on its record labels was changed to OKeh.
 The common 10-inch discs retailed for 75 cents each, the 12-inch discs for $1.25.
 The company's musical director was Frederick W. Hager, who was also credited under the pseudonym Milo Rega.

-Okeh issued popular songs, dance numbers, and vaudeville skits similar to other labels, but Heinemann also wanted to provide music for audiences neglected by the larger record companies.
-Okeh produced lines of recordings in German, Czech, Polish, Swedish, and Yiddish for immigrant communities in the United States.
-Some were pressed from masters leased from European labels, while others were recorded by Okeh in New York.
+OKeh issued popular songs, dance numbers, and vaudeville skits similar to other labels, but Heinemann also wanted to provide music for audiences neglected by the larger record companies.
+OKeh produced lines of recordings in German, Czech, Polish, Swedish, and Yiddish for immigrant communities in the United States.
+Some were pressed from masters leased from European labels, while others were recorded by OKeh in New York.